Farndish

-Farndish is a village and former civil parish, now in the parish of Podington, in the Bedford district, in northwest Bedfordshire, England, located about 500 metres (yards) east of the county border with Northamptonshire.
+Farndish is a village in the civil parish of Podington, in the Bedford borough of Bedfordshire, England.
+It is located about 500 metres east of the county boundary with Northamptonshire.
 The village is near the Northamptonshire villages of Irchester and Wollaston and the Bedfordshire village of Wymington.
-In 1881 the parish had a population of 72.

-It is in the electoral ward of Harrold.
-Much property in the area is owned by – once famous locally for their pork pies and pastry.

 History

 The name Farndish means fern-clad pasture.
 Farndish was mentioned in the Domesday Survey as 'Fernadis'.